lwhite1/arrow-table/README.md

 MutableTable t = new MutableTable(vsr);
 ```

 Again the memory is transferred to the table.
-MutableTables don't provide the benefits of immutability of course, but they are protected from *external* changes.
+MutableTables don't provide the benefits of immutability of course, but they *are* protected from external changes.

-#### Creating a Table with dictionary encoded vectors
+#### Creating Tables with dictionary-encoded vectors

+***TODO: this section is highly speculative.
+Add example code when available***

-Another point of difference from VectorSchemaRoot is that Tables hold an optional DictionaryProvider instance.
-If any vectors in the source data are dictionary encoded, a DictionaryProvider that can be used to un-encode the values must be provided.
+Another point of difference is that dictionary-encoding is managed separately from VectorSchemaRoot, while Tables hold an optional DictionaryProvider instance.
+If any vectors in the source data are encoded, a DictionaryProvider must be set to un-encode the values.

 ```java
 VectorSchemaRoot vsr = myVsr();